AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 A JSON credential file can also be uploaded to pass validation.
 These JSON files are created at the same time a non-expiring credential is created.

+>[!IMPORTANT]
+>
-To use an existing non-expiring credential, the user must already have a credential assigned.
-If the user does not have a credential assigned and cannot create a new one, then the user cannot proceed with the installation process.
+>To use an existing non-expiring credential, the user must already have been assigned a credential.
+If the user does not have a credential assigned and cannot create a new one using the Adobe Admin Console, then the user cannot proceed with the installation process.

 Select **[!UICONTROL Upload credential file]**.
 A file browser dialog appears.
 Select the appropriate JSON file to upload.